 Type 2 diabetes has reached epidemic proportions in many countries around the world, including many low and middle-income countries, as global free trade continues to fuel rapid economic and nutrition transitions.
 Traditional staple foods, once rich in whole grains and dietary fiber, have been replaced by highly refined carbohydrates such as polished white rice.
 This nutrition “transition” has resulted in a major reduction in the overall quality of carbohydrates in the diet.
 Research has shown that consumption of high-quality carbohydrates, such as whole grains, can reduce the risk of developing diabetes by improving blood glucose and insulin levels.
 Adopting a diet that is rich in whole grains could be a cost-effective, feasible, and sustainable approach to diabetes prevention, particularly in low- and middle-income countries which must simultaneously manage infectious disease and malnutrition.

-This is the philosophy behind the Global Nutrition & Epidemiologic Transition Project: a collaborative initiative launched by researchers from the Departments of Epidemiology and Nutrition at the Harvard School of Public Health, with the ultimate goal of helping to prevent the global diabetes epidemic by improving the carbohydrate quality of staple foods.
+This is the philosophy behind the Global Nutrition & Epidemiologic Transition Initiative: a collaborative initiative launched by researchers from the Departments of Epidemiology and Nutrition at the Harvard T.H.
+Chan School of Public Health, with the ultimate goal of helping to prevent the global diabetes epidemic by improving the carbohydrate quality of staple foods.
 Pilot projects are ongoing in a number of countries to not only assess the effect of substituting whole grain alternatives for refined carbohydrate staples on intermediate markers of diabetes risk but to also assess the cultural acceptability and feasibility of these interventions in local communities.
 The team plans to use results from the pilot studies to design larger studies that can test whether whole grain dietary modifications can have a long-lasting, measurable impact.

 Locations of Current Projects